clp-research/slurk/docs/slurk_multibots.rst

 ----------------------------------

 First of all, we need a waiting room and a task.
 For the waiting room, we submit the layout.
-Let's take the layout provided in the *sample_bots* directory of the slurk-bots repository:
+Let's take the layout provided in the slurk-bots repository:

 .. code-block:: bash